Prathap452000/Voice_Humour_AI/README.md

 Feel free to submit issues and enhancement requests!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Google Generative AI for providing the AI capabilities
 - Flask and Flask-SocketIO communities for the excellent frameworks
-- All contributors and users of this project